ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 sudo apt install git
 ```

-A brief manual on using Git can be found here: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf
+A brief manual on using Git can be found here: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf.
-For a detailed manual on Git see: https://git-scm.com/book/ru/v2
+For a detailed manual on Git see: https://git-scm.com/book/ru/v2.

 # Cloning a repository on your development machine

 Next you need to download the source files onto your working machine.
-This is called "to clone a repository" because it creates a local copy of the repository on your working machine. //TODO:??
-(You are going to work with this local copy.)
+This is called "to clone a repository" because it creates a local copy of the repository on your working machine.

 In the command line terminal run:
 ```